Surgeons transplant 3D ear made of living cells

 According to the Centers for Disease Control and Prevention, microtia occurs in about 1 of every 2,000-10,000 babies.
 Factors that can increase risk include diabetic mothers and maternal diet that is lower in carbohydrates and folic acid.

-Absent other conditions, children with microtia can develop normally and lead healthy lives -- though they may have self-esteem issues and suffer from teasing and bullying about their appearance.
+Absent other conditions, children with microtia can develop normally and lead healthy lives -- though they may have self-esteem issues.